ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * REQ8: Define whether the KDC has an authentication credential and if this has to be provided through the 'kdc_cred' parameter: optional, see {{join-response}}.

-* REQ9: Specify if any part of the KDC interface as defined in {{I-D.ietf-ace-key-groupcomm}} is not supported by the KDC: some are left optional, see {{kdc-interface}}.
+* REQ9: Specify if any part of the KDC interface as defined in {{RFC9594}} is not supported by the KDC: some are left optional, see {{kdc-interface}}.

-* REQ10: Register a Resource Type for the group-membership resource, which is used to discover the correct URL for sending a Join Request to the KDC: the Resource Type (rt=) Link Target Attribute value "core.ps.gm" is registered in Section {{core_rt}}.
+* REQ10: Register a Resource Type for the group-membership resource, which is used to discover the correct URL for sending a Join Request to the KDC: the Resource Type (rt=) Link Target Attribute value "core.ps.gm" is registered in {{core_rt}}.

 * REQ11: Define what specific actions (e.g., CoAP methods) are allowed on each resource provided by the KDC interface, depending on whether the Client is a current group member; the roles that a Client is authorized to take as per the obtained access token; and the roles that the Client has as current group member: see {{kdc-interface}} of this document.